 Washing your windows with a pressure washer is fast, and the wand allows you to reach second-story windows without having to climb all the way to the roof edge.
-Counterbalancing these advantages -- and possibly outweighing them -- are the dangers of cracking glass or loosening window putty with the high pressure water and the fact that pressure washing often doesn't do that good a job.
+Counterbalancing these advantages — and possibly outweighing them — are the dangers of cracking glass or loosening window putty with the high-pressure water and the fact that pressure washing doesn't always do the best job.
 If pressure washing is for you, be safe; use low pressure and a wide spray pattern.

 Pros Don't Do It